Book name: Wuthering Heights

-The genius of Emily Bronte's only novel is all the reason you'll ever need to dive right in, but for this Why Not Wednesday? post I've been mulling over why this most beloved of English classic novels also makes such a wonderful ghost story.
+The genius of Emily Bronte's only novel is all the reason you'll ever need to dive right in, but I've been mulling over why this most beloved of English classic novels also makes such a wonderful ghost story.

 The story is told via the popular ghost story wrap-around medium of the faithful old servant.
 Nelly Dean, Cathy's nurse and servant at Wuthering Heights and more recently the nurse for Hareton Earnshaw in the generation below Cathy's, tells the tale to the unfortunate tenant of The Grange, Mr Lockwood, after he is forced to take shelter in his landlord's home when poor weather closes in.

 Inclement weather is a recurring feature of ghost stories, which very often are set at Christmas, and in Wuthering Heights the tenant from out of the area, Lockwood, lies in bed recovering from a fever and demanding to know more about the mysterious spirit who appeared at his window during the night he spent at the ancient farmhouse up on the moors.

 Through the manifestation of Cathy's spirit, Emily Bronte establishes the presence of the supernatural early in the novel.

 Although Nelly's stoic telling of the tale to Lockwood is rational, stark and sensible, the reader is reminded subtly as the story unfolds that Cathy is dead and that she appeared in spirit to Lockwood as he spent the night resting in the little box bed she slept in as a girl.

 Another central feature of the ghost story is the displacement of some years between the narrator (Dean) with their objective witness from outside (Lockwood) and the events that led to the haunting.
 This is also present here, with Cathy's death taking place some eighteen years earlier, after she gave birth to her daughter with Edgar Linton, who he names Catherine in her memory.